Morristown NJ Attorneys Guiding Clients on Custody and Parenting Time

 The court has mental health professionals there can be a guardian at Litem for the children.
 But custody and parenting time do not file your papers, look at them, a judge reviews them, go to the court once, a decision is made.
 The court really cares about what is in the best interest of the children, that is generally the overriding standard that the court considers when assessing custody and parenting time decisions and the court has to take into consideration what the best interests are for those specific children or child and that specific family in each particular circumstance.
 It is very important that if you have a custody and parenting time decision at least speak to an attorney prior to going to court because you need to understand the nuances involved in the arena where custody and parenting time is involved.

 Contact Our Morristown Child Custody Attorneys Today

 At Jacobs Berger, our attorneys have extensive experience helping clients and families to fairly and creatively resolve family law matters of all kinds in towns across New Jersey and Morris County, including Morristown, Madison, Randolph, Dover, Denville, Florham Park, East Hanover, and the surrounding communities.

 Not only do we offer this unique approach of helping our clients to build successful foundations for their legal and parental futures, but we also regularly work with mental health professionals so that any and all of your needs during the-often-difficult divorce or child custody process can be met and addressed.

-To speak with a qualified member of our attorney team today in a comprehensive and confidential case assessment regarding parenting time, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 710-4366.
+To speak with a qualified member of our attorney team today in a strategic planning session regarding parenting time, child custody settlement, child custody arrangement or modification, or to speak with us regarding any other divorce or family law matter, please contact us online or through our Morristown office at (973) 710-4366.